 - Traffic medium

-This data is important in understanding the impact of the new designs on all aspects of the visitor experience on your website.
+This data is essential to understand the impact of the new designs on all aspects of the visitor experience on your website.
 We recommend evaluating what metrics the testing software reports in a test as that can impact your final analysis.